iholloma/crdh/_essays/v01-15-notes-on-the-future-of-virginia.md

 appeals from Short, over the course of forty years, is significant.
-It confirms his almost routine exposure to opposing views from within his inner circle and accentuates the closed-mindedness that characterized his thinking on the subjects of race and slavery.[^20]
+It confirms his almost routine exposure to opposing views from within his inner circle and accentuates the closed-mindedness that characterized his thinking on the subjects of race and slavery.

 Upon his return to America in 1810, Short settled in Philadelphia and steadily retreated from his more radical views on race, emancipation,